Jimmi08/e107-plugins-used-by-e107sk/README.md

 ## JM Core plugin for e107

 Plugin for adding core functionality.
 Only for personal use.

-Note: revision latest changes in download plugin to decide what to do with shortcodes vs plugin
 Note: move one page functionality to separate plugin, speed
 Note: wait for 2.3 release